klaxxon/rp2040os/README.md

 Mutexes<br/>
 <br/>
 <br/>
-As of 917b17b7, the context switch times on the 125MHz Pico are:<br/>
+The context switch times on the 125MHz Pico are:<br/>
 No optimizations <br/>
 No stats collection:  5.8 uS<br/>
 With stats collecton: 9.5 uS<br/>